YYZ - BER

 The average price of all round-trip flights from Toronto Pearson Intl Airport to Berlin clicked on KAYAK for each day over the last 12 months.

-When flying from Toronto to Berlin, you should consider leaving on a Wednesday and avoid Thursdays if you are looking for the best rates.
-For your return to Toronto, you’ll find the best rates on Mondays and the most expensive ones on Saturdays.
+When flying from Toronto to Berlin, you should consider leaving on a Tuesday and avoid Fridays if you are looking for the best rates.
+For your return to Toronto, you’ll find the best rates on Mondays and the most expensive ones on Fridays.

 What is the cheapest month to fly from Toronto Pearson Intl Airport to Berlin?